wodowiesel/SDRFunk/README.md

 - Check laws of your country first!
 Some Frequencies are prohibited/illegal or need a Ham-License!

-- Listening / Spying & Decoding frequencies/channels encrypted without permission  is illegal!
+- Listening, Spying & Decoding frequencies/channels that are encrypted without permission is illegal!

 *Help / Testers / Push-Pull-Requests / Issue-Reports and Feedback always appreciated!*